compbioCN/scMMP/README.md

 If you use the code or analysis workflow in this repository, please cite our study:

-Wenjing Kuang(#), Hao Cui(#), Qionghua Li, Shumin Duan, Dan Liu, Tiannan Liu, Jiongke Wang, Wei Li, Qianming Chen, Jing Li(*), Xin Zeng(*), Taiwen Li(*).
-Single-cell and molecular insights into the immunopathogenic mechanisms of oral mucous membrane pemphigoid.
-Computational and Structural Biotechnology Journal.
+Wenjing Kuang(#), Hao Cui(#), Qionghua Li, Shumin Duan, Dan Liu, Tiannan Liu, Jiongke Wang, Wei Li, Qianming Chen, Jing Li(), Xin Zeng(), Taiwen Li(*).
+Single-cell and molecular insights into the immunopathogenic mechanisms of oral mucous membrane pemphigoid Computational and Structural Biotechnology Journal.
 2025.
+DOI: 10.1016/j.csbj.2025.10.062